 For the first question he has to look at the expenses for validation incurred hitherto and to follow the ratification status of the UPCA, for the other question he will be influenced by the validations made so far.

-In this respect it is remarkable that according to an impact assessment of the EU Commission, 50% of granted European patents are only validated in up to three EU Member States.
+In this respect it is remarkable that according to an impact assessment of the EU Commission, undertaken when preparing the work on the unitary patent, 50 % of granted European patents are only validated in up to three EU Member States.
 First of all, these will be the countries with the highest number of existing granted patents, that is Germany, France and the United Kingdom.

 No translation is required for these countries pursuant to the London Agreement.
 However, for a unitary patent a translation has to be filed during the transitional period in all cases, as mentioned above.
 Thus, for patents validated in these countries, the unitary patent actually leads to an increase of the translation costs.
-For the sake of completeness, it is to be added that pursuant to Article 65 EPC, in addition to the five countries never requiring a translation, a translation is not necessary for Malta if the language of the proceedings is English, for Belgium if the language of the proceedings is French, and for Austria and Belgium if the language of the proceedings is German.
+For the sake of completeness, it is to be added that pursuant to Article 65 EPC, in addition to the five countries never requiring a translation, a translation is not necessary for Malta if the language of the proceedings is English and for Austria if the language of the proceedings is German.

 The other extreme are about 1,000 patents which are – according to an estimation of the Commission – annually validated in all EU Member States.
 The Commission estimated the related validation costs to exceed EUR 32,000.

-It is obvious that an applicant who needs such a broad territorial protection will achieve great cost benefits with the unitary patent.
-This applies even at the outset, when the patent-reform package will only be applicable in 13 Member States.
+It is obvious that a proprietor who needs such a broad territorial protection will achieve great cost benefits with the unitary patent.
+This applies even at the outset, when the patent-reform package will only be applicable in 17 Member States at the outset.